hieuvo/sunfire_presentation/PITCHME.md

 ### Demo

-- How to create a monitor config
+- How to create checkout funnel monitoring
-- How to setup alarm rules
+- How to setup alarm rule